What Are the Chances of a Recurrent Hernia?

 The Bottom Line

 Over 1 million hernias are repaired every year in the United States and most are performed safely and effectively.
 The likelihood of a successful long-term hernia repair is increased significantly by employing a surgeon that specializes in hernia repair and has extensive experience in these procedures.
 Further, closely following postop instructions reduces the likelihood of recurrence significantly.
-The surgeons at Memorial Advanced Surgery have performed thousands of hernia repairs along with other general surgery procedures.
+The surgeons at MASJax have performed thousands of hernia repairs along with other general surgery procedures.
 The first step is a consultation with one of our surgeons to learn more.